Empathy-Labradors/ux-sa-meetup-talk-2018-07-24/more heart, more humans.md

 (Barrier e.g.s come after the activity!)
 A Disability occurs when the product creates a barrier to access From a book called "A Web For Everyone"
+World Health Organisation: interaction between person’s body and their society
+barriers: environmental, social, more

 ---

 ![fit](img/firstwebsite.png)

 ^ N: This is the first web site, from 1991.
 Yeah, looks like shit, but it fucking works!
-- No barriers - no limitations to access/usage/functionality (i.e. no limits to people's abilities to use this site) Accessible
+- No barriers - no impairments, activity limitations, or participation restrictions (access/usage/functionality)
+- Accessible
 - Responsive too!
 - What we'll see shortly is that all the shiny shit we add can limit people's abilities to use our stuff and therefore create barriers.